OMGiTzPomPom/MincraftBingoGenerator/README.md

 ## How It Works

 ### Starting a bingo
-You just have to enter ``/bingo generate {amount}``.
+You just have to enter ``/bingo generate amount``.
 It will broadcast to all players the "N amount" items to collect.
 If a game is currently running, you will not be able to generate another one unless if you enter ``/bingo reset``.
-If the {amount} is not specified, it will be set to the 9 by default.

 ### Check out the items
 By entering ``/bingo see``, you will see on your proper chat the items to collect.